TABLEALL

 鳥匠いしい

 This is the first yakitori restaurant that we’ve welcomed to the TABLEALL family.
 While charcoal-grilled skewered chicken is commonly loved as street food, the complexity of Torisho Ishii’s cuisine has astonished us.
 Using supple Kumano cage-free chicken, each skewer is grilled to perfection.
-Winning a Michelin star just within a year, gourmands have become instant fans of Chef Yoshitomo Ishii’s impeccable techniques, and continue coming back for more.
+Winning a star just within a year, gourmands have become instant fans of Chef Yoshitomo Ishii’s impeccable techniques, and continue coming back for more.
 The wine list is also excellent.

 Opened in February 2016, Torisho Ishii became an immediate hit, now known as one of the most difficult restaurants to get a reservation at.
 A stop away from Umeda Station, the restaurant is tucked away on a little alley behind a jungle of tall skyscrapers.
 Follow the trail of tiny chicken footsteps engraved onto the pavement to find its entrance.